-We incurred a net loss of \$3.6 million for the three months ended March 31, 2024 and reported an accumulated deficit of \$97.1 million as of March 31, 2024.
-Management believes that these conditions raise substantial doubt as to the Company's ability to continue as a going concern within 12 months of the date the Financial Statements are issued.
-Additional funding will be necessary to fund future clinical activities and to pay down our existing liabilities.
-We will seek additional funding through public and private financings, debt financings, collaboration agreements, strategic alliances and licensing agreements.
-Although we have been successful in raising capital in the past, changing macroeconomic factors including, but not limited to, rising interest rates, uncertainties in the banking industry and inflation have diminished certain opportunities to obtain funding in the current market environment.
-There is no assurance of success in obtaining such additional financing on terms acceptable to us, if at all, and there is no assurance that we will be able to enter into collaborations or other arrangements.
-If we are unable to obtain funding, it could force us to delay, reduce or eliminate research and development programs and product portfolio expansion or commercialization efforts.
-These potential delays, reductions and eliminations could adversely affect future business prospects, and our ability to continue as a going concern.
+Future capital requirements will depend upon many factors, including the timing and extent of spending on research and development and market acceptance of our products, if approved for commercial sale.
+We will require additional funding to conduct future clinical activities.
+We expect to seek additional funding through public and private financings, debt financings, collaboration agreements, strategic alliances and licensing agreements.
+Although we have been successful in raising capital in the past, there is no assurance of success in obtaining such additional financing on terms acceptable to us, if at all, and there is no assurance that we will be able to enter into collaborations or other arrangements.
+If we are unable to obtain funding, it could force delays, reduce or eliminate research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect future business prospects, and the ability to continue our operations.